-Before working on a push mower with a fuel leak, make sure you are working in a well ventilated area.
+Before working on a push mower with a fuel leak, make sure you are working in a well-ventilated area.
 Gas fumes can be harmful.
-Follow safety procedures outlined in your operator’s manual to prevent any injuries.
+Follow the safety procedures outlined in your operator’s manual to prevent any injuries.

 7 Places a Push Mower is Leaking Gas

 Carburetor on a Push Mower is Leaking Gas